barakafuchaka/barakafuchaka/README.md

 # Technologies/Languages I'm Studying

-*Networking technologies (FTTH, Fiber, VOIP)* *Internet troubleshooting and configuration* *Communication systems and mobile network monitoring*
+i) *Networking technologies (FTTH, Fiber, VOIP)*

+ii) *Internet troubleshooting and configuration*

+iii) *Communication systems and mobile network monitoring*

 # Current Projects or Coursework

-Learning Python programming to enhance problem-solving and automation skills Exploring Python for network automation and data analysis Working on small projects to apply Python in telecommunications and networking scenarios
+i) Learning Python programming to enhance problem-solving and automation skills

+ii) Exploring Python for network automation and data analysis

+iii) Working on small projects to apply Python in telecommunications and networking scenarios

 # How to Reach Me